Legislative Advisories Effective January 1, 2017

 - Applicants for licensure that enroll in a doctoral program on or after January 1, 2017, in psychology, educational psychology, or education with a field of specialization in counseling psychology or educational psychology at a nationally accredited institution, or an approved institution that meets the requirements of Section 2914 (h), will need to meet the requirements for and apply for licensure on or before December 31, 2019.

-- Applicants for licensure that apply after on or January 1, 2020, must possess an earned doctorate degree in psychology, educational psychology, or education with the field of specialization in counseling psychology or educational psychology from a college or institution of higher education that is accredited by a regional accrediting agency recognized by the United States Department of Education.
+- Applicants for licensure that apply on or after January 1, 2020, must possess an earned doctorate degree in psychology, educational psychology, or education with the field of specialization in counseling psychology or educational psychology from a college or institution of higher education that is accredited by a regional accrediting agency recognized by the United States Department of Education.

 CONTINUING PROFESSIONAL DEVELOPMENT:

 This bill makes changes to the Continuing Education section of the Business and Professions Code (Section 2915) as follows: